medikoo/serverless-plugin-transpiler/README.md

 # serverless-plugin-transpiler
-## Transpile lambda files when packaging
+## Transpile lambda files during packaging step
-## Plugin for Serverless v1
+## Plugin for Serverless v1+

+Register a transpiler function which will serve as a file content transformer before they land in lambda package.

 ### Installation